AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 var column_1 = chart.dataGrid().column(0);
 ```

+By default, there are two columns, numbered from left to right.
+The first column displays linear indexes of data items, and the second one displays their names.

-The sections below explain how to configure default columns or create [custom columns](#custom_columns).
+As explained in the sections below, you can change the [text](#text_\(labels|)) as well as other parameters of default columns or create completely [custom columns](#custom_columns).
 Also, you can use column presets – see the [Column Presets](Column_Presets) article.

 ## Enabling / Disabling